Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

 \item[-] If Step \ref{3Vstep_equalVinPool} is applied, no agent decreases their value.
-Let $(i',i)$ be the {\em last} non-grey edge in the path.
+Let $(i',i)$ be the {\em last} non-gray edge in the path.
 We first argue that $|X_{i}|=1$.
-This is true, since either $i$ is not the last vertex in the path so, the next edge is grey, or it is the last vertex in the path, for whom it holds $v_{i}(X_{i})=v_{i}(g)$, for some $g\in \PP(\X)$.
-By Lemma~\ref{lem:Value1Cardinality1}, $|X_{i}|=1$.
-Therefore, agent $i'$ will strictly improve her value by getting a single good, so $SW_{(0,1+b)}(\X)$ is improved.
+This is true, because either agent $i$ is not the last vertex on the path and the next edge is gray, or $i$ is the last vertex on the path and we know that $v_{i}(X_{i})=v_{i}(g)$ for some $g\in \PP(\X)$.
+By Lemma~\ref{lem:Value1Cardinality1}, the latter implies $|X_{i}|=1$.
+In any case, agent $i'$ strictly improves her value by getting a single good, so $SW_{(0,1+b)}(\X)$ strictly improves.

 \item[-] If Step \ref{3Vstep_2a} is applied, no agent in $R(\X)$ belonged to any of the sets $N_{[2,\infty)}(\X)$, $N_{[1+b,2)}(\X)$, $N_{(1,1+b)}(\X)$, since they had value $1$ for their bundles.
-However, after applying Step \ref{3Vstep_2a}, they belong to one of them (unless the pool empties and the algorithm terminates), so the cardinality of at least one of them increases.
+However, after applying Step \ref{3Vstep_2a}, {at least one agent from $R(\X)$} belongs to one of these sets ({typically, this happens with \textit{all} the agents} unless the pool empties and the algorithm terminates), so the cardinality of at least one of them increases.

-\item[-] If Step \ref{3Vstep_swap1To2} is applied no value is decreased and, by Lemma~\ref{lem:prop(f1)}, the agent whose bundle is modified, values her new set by at most $2b$, so $SW_{(0,1+b)}(\X)$ is improved, unless the pool empties and \PPAplusplus terminates.
+\item[-] If Step \ref{3Vstep_swap1To2} is applied no value is decreased and {the agent $i$ whose bundle is modified strictly increases hers.
+If $i$ received two goods from the pool (first part of Step~\ref{3Vstep_swap1To2}), then, by Lemma~\ref{lem:prop(f1)}, agent $i$ values her new bundle} by at most $2b$, so $SW_{(0,1+b)}(\X)$ strictly improves. {If $i$ received one good from the pool (second part of Step~\ref{3Vstep_swap1To2}), then either $SW_{(0,1+b)}(\X)$ strictly improves or $|N_{[1+b,2)}(\X)|$ increases; in any case the second part of Step~\ref{3Vstep_swap1To2} completes the allocation and the algorithm terminates after the next iteration. }

 \item[-] If Step \ref{3Vstep_swapManyTo2} is applied, let $i$ be the agent that modifies her bundle.
-If her value for her updated set is less that $1+b$, $SW_{(0,1+b)}(\X)$ is improved.
-The cases that left to examine is that her value for her updated set is either $1+b$, in which case $|N_{[1+b,2)}(\X)|$ increases, or $2$, in which case $|N_{[2,\infty)}(\X)|$ increases.
+If her value for her updated bundle is less than $1+b$, $SW_{(0,1+b)}(\X)$ strictly improves.
+The {only other possible cases about $i$'s value for her updated bundle} are that it is either $1+b$, in which case $|N_{[1+b,2)}(\X)|$ increases, or it is $2$, in which case $|N_{[2,\infty)}(\X)|$ increases.